aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 ![Figure 1.6 Storage](/img/docs/storage.svg)
 <small className="figure">Figure 1.6 Storage</small>

-The storage component persists agreed upon blocks of transactions and their execution results to the Aptos Blockchain.
+The storage component persists agreed upon blocks of transactions and their execution results to the Aptos blockchain.
 A block of transactions (which includes transaction T<sub>N</sub>) will be saved via storage when there is agreement between more than a quorum (2f+1) of the validators participating in consensus.
 Agreement must include all of the following:
 * The transactions to include in the block
 * The order of the transactions
 * The execution results of the transactions in the block

-Refer to [Merkle accumulator](/reference/glossary#merkle-accumulator) for information on how a transaction is appended to the data structure representing the Aptos Blockchain.
+Refer to [Merkle accumulator](/reference/glossary#merkle-accumulator) for information on how a transaction is appended to the data structure representing the Aptos blockchain.

 ### 1. VM → Storage